markusmobius/Crowdsourcr/doc_sphinx/usage/installation.rst

 your Google account into the list of superadmins so that you can administrate the administrators for Crowdsourcr.

+Specify the port and the database name under which Crowdsourcr should run.
+You can run several surveys in parallel on the same machine by specifying distinct port/database names.

 You also need to obtain an access key and secret from the AWS console in order to use the Amazon Turk integration.
-Modify the appropriate settings in ``config/app_config.py``.
+Modify the appropriate settings in your JSON file.

 At this point, it should be possible to start Crowdsourcr by entering the `src` directory and running
 ::

- python app.py --port=80
+ python app.py

-and then going to ``http://YOUR.DOMAIN/admin``.
+and then going to ``http://YOUR.DOMAIN:YOUR_PORT/admin``.

 Note, that Crowdsourcr will by default only run in the MTurk sandbox mode.
 If you want to post jobs to MTurk use instead:
 ::

- python app.py --port=80 --environment=production
+ python app.py --environment=production

 For optimal speed, you can use nginx as a proxy for load balancing and for serving static content.